vdm113/wxWidgets-ICC-patch/README_vdm_patch.txt

 https://github.com/wxWidgets/wxWidgets

+More precisely, fusion of trunk and WX_3_0_BRANCH branch.

 *** NB ***
 Set in your project files these preprocessor defines, in other case you might encounter random crashes:
 _HAS_ITERATOR_DEBUGGING=0;_ITERATOR_DEBUG_LEVEL=0